shuangli01/Learning-Point-Processes-Via-Reinforcement-Learning/README.md

 # Learning-Point-Processes-Via-Reinforcement-Learning
 Code of paper "Learning Temporal Point Processes Via Reinforcement Learning", NeurIPS 2018.
+We also provide the code for the Spatio-Temporal Point Processes extension.

 (1) ppgen.py -- generate synthetic temporal point process data as input data for the demo